Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Remove-MsolServicePrincipalCredential.md

 ```

 ### -KeyIds
-Specifies the list of credential keys to be removed.
+Specifies an array of unique IDs of credential keys to remove.
-The list of key IDs for a service principal can be obtained using the Get-MsolServicePrincipalCredential cmdlet.
+The key IDs for a service principal can be obtained by using the [Get-MsolServicePrincipalCredential](./Get-MsolServicePrincipalCredential.md) cmdlet.

 ```yaml
 Type: Guid[]